 - Potential loss of control for motorcycles and bicycles (Antonucci et al. 2004)

 - Issues for winter maintenance (Antonucci et al. 2004)

 - Drivers using opposing lane to avoid

-More information is provided in this technical brief, Advance Stop Line Rumble Strips, which summarizes information about ASLRS relevant to Iowa.
+More information is provided in this technical brief, Advance Stop Line Rumble Strips (PDF), which summarizes information about ASLRS relevant to Iowa.